RonanConan/WebSpheres/README.md

 - **Score display**: Shows current points earned (top of visual field)
 - **Progress display**: Shows percentage completion (below score)
 - **Session tracking**: Watch for participant fatigue, discomfort; it is recommended to ask at the halfway point if they want a break
-- **Data verification**: Post-experimetn, ensure that data look correct
+- **Data verification**: Post-experiment, ensure that data look correct

 ### What Participants See
 - Semi-transparent green rectangles for hand starting positions